saiyam911/learning-library/workshops/cloud-native-devops-workshop/accs-dhcs-twitter/README.md

 #### Build Application ####

 + Ensure that a development environment is available (Java & Maven should be installed and configured).
-Get in touch with the instructore for further queries.
+Get in touch with the instructor for further queries.
 + Start by fetching the project from Github

 	`git clone https://github.com/abhirockzz/accs-cassandra-twitter-timeseries-app`